 Curtis K. Chan is a Ph.D. student in the Organizational Behavior program jointly offered by Harvard Business School and the Department of Sociology at Harvard.
-Curtis’s research interests include the social and cultural processes of inequality and meaning-making as they relate to the lived experiences of workers within the context of organizations and occupational groups.
+Curtis’s research interests include the social and cultural processes of inequality, dissatisfaction, and meaning-making as they relate to the lived experiences of workers within the context of organizations and occupational groups.

 Currently, Curtis has research in two streams of work.
 His first stream considers processes of inequality.
 In an inductive, qualitative case study of the Transportation Security Administration (TSA), he theorizes a mechanism called task segregation, where a subgroup of workers is disproportionately allocated to spend more time doing particular tasks within a job.
-The basis of this theorization is the observation of gender inequality between female and male security screening officers at the TSA, and the disproportionate allocation of female screeners to the task of conducting passenger pat-downs.
-His second stream of research considers cultural processes of meaning-making.
+The basis of this theorization is the observation of gender inequality between female and male security screening officers at the TSA, and the disproportionate allocation of female screeners to the task of conducting passenger pat-downs.A paper from this research was given the 2014 Best Student Paper Award from the Organization and Management Theory (OMT) Division of the Academy of Management (AOM).
+His second stream of research considers cultural processes of dissatisfaction.
 In an ongoing ethnographic case study of a consulting firm, he theorizes micro-institutional processes of meaning-making in a firm undergoing isomorphic change.